Skip to main content

 Oregon's overtime law changed.
 Your timecards should too.

 HB 4002 means 48-hour overtime thresholds now, 40 hours in 2027.
-FarmTC tracks every hour, calculates overtime automatically, and captures AEOTC tax credits most farms leave on the table.
+FarmTC tracks every hour, calculates overtime estimate context, and prepares AEOTC records for CPA review.

 No credit card required · 2 weeks full access · Works offline in the field